-This treatment improves skin texture and tone, refines wrinkles and reduces scars such as acne and or stretch marks while preserving a natural appearance.
-PRP can also be used to promote hair growth when injected into the scalp.
-Visible results may take up to 6-8 weeks and will vary between individuals.
-This variance depends on factors such as general health, age, diet, smoking and skin type.
+This treatment can improve skin texture and tone, refine wrinkles, and reduce scars and pigmentation.
+It can also promote hair growth when injected into the scalp.
+Results may take up to 6-8 weeks, and may vary depending on factors such as health, age, diet, smoking, and skin type.

 How many treatments are required?

 As with many things, the number of treatments depends on the individual.
 PRP treatment is usually administered in a series of two or three sessions, three to six weeks apart.
 We recommend that our clients have maintenance treatments every 6-12 months to provide the best results.
 For a more accurate estimate, please talk to our cosmetic nurses about your treatment plan.

 What is the difference between PRP and dermal fillers?